Ready to go upstairs?

 To help orient you, let’s start with the floorplan.
 Here’s the original layout of the second floor:

-Just off the landing was a small full bath with a shower/tub combo.
-Two bedrooms are located on this floor, and the one at the front of the house came with a sweet little dressing alcove.
+Just off the landing is a small full bath with a shower/tub combo.
+Two bedrooms are located on this floor, and the one at the front of the house has a sweet little dressing alcove.
 The final room on the second floor was billed as an office– and here I found a little secret– a hidden staircase to the third floor tucked inside the closet.
 If you didn’t know to look for it, you could easily walk through the house without even discovering the third floor.

 Second Floor Hallway

 The second floor hallway has an arched doorway to match those on the first floor.
 There’s also a small linen closet just before the door to the office.
 I know pictures of a hallway aren’t thrilling in their own right, but I wanted to give you a good overview of the original space because I made several big floor plan changes in this hallway.
 Stay tuned!